 Pine Hill is a tiny town located in the state of Alabama.
 With a population of 712 people and just one neighborhood, Pine Hill is the 321st largest community in Alabama.

-Pine Hill is a blue-collar town, with 36.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Pine Hill, you'll notice that it is more blue-collar than most other communities in America.
+36.86% of Pine Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Pine Hill is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Pine Hill who work in sales jobs (9.22%), farm management occupations (9.22%), and office and administrative support (8.87%).

 And if you like science, one thing you'll find is that Pine Hill has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.